About PEMAZYRE® Skip to main content

 What is PEMAZYRE?

-PEMAZYRE is the first FDA-approved treatment option for adults with cholangiocarcinoma that:
+PEMAZYRE is the first targeted treatment approved by the US Food and Drug Administration (FDA) for adults with CCA that:

 • Has spread or cannot be removed by surgery: